hartwigmedical/peach/README.md

 ## Version History and Download Links
 * [1.7](https://github.com/hartwigmedical/peach/releases/tag/v1.7)
+  * Adjust PEACH to support UGT1A1 calling.
+  * Specifics:
     * Ignore gene of variant in VCF and only use gene names from panel JSON.
     * Allow multiple calls at the same location if reference allele matches.
       * Needed for UGT1A1 *28/*37.
+    * Add option to panel JSON to specify variants to ignore.
+      * Needed for UGT1A1 *36.
     * Stop treating empty variant annotation as unknown variant annotation, but instead indicate as annotation=”NONE”.

 * [1.6](https://github.com/hartwigmedical/peach/releases/tag/v1.6)
   * Make --sample_t_id argument optional.
   * Fix crash when PAVE_TI has "Number=." in VCF header.